All Episodes

 I didn't hear you.

-And we we have natural law.
+And we have natural law.

-That rights come from God.
+The rights come from God.

-That governments don't give us, you know, uh life, liberty, and the pursuit of happiness, not equal results, freedom.
+That's why we believe as conservatives in limited government, that governments don't give us, you know, life, liberty, and the pursuit of happiness, not equal results, freedom.

 Freedom, what does that mean to live free, to pursue your God-given talents?

-Why I always quote the Latin derivative for education at Ducarate, because to bring forth from within, well, that's predicated on the notion that God put in every human soul talent and ability.
+Well, that's predicated on the notion that God put in every human soul talent and ability.

 That's why losing any life is such a tragedy.